MikSkrzyp/SauceDemoTesting/README.md

     src/test/resources/test_suites.xml

-## Tests
+## Test Cases
-Tests description and steps can be found in a file:
+Test cases description and steps can be found in a file:

-    ListOfTests
+    ListOfTestCases

-Java implementation of these tests can be found in
+Java implementation of these test cases can be found in

     src/test/java/tests